 There’s a need for good communication skills in marriage.
-Without it, you will end up complicating issues in a bid to solve the problem.
+Without learning how to communicate respectfully, you will end up complicating issues in a bid to solve the problem.

 The solution is to ensure you take your time to construct what you want to say without letting your spouse feel bad or worse.

-It could start with an appreciation, then the main situation, and then end it with another appreciation.
+It could start with an appreciation, then the main situation, and end with another appreciation.

-Sex brings a couple together with a kind of warmness and fondness.
-It’s like the icing of the cake.
+Sex brings a couple together with a kind of warmth and fondness.
+It’s like the icing on the cake.